 director of digital

-Tim has been with Jacobs Media for more than fifteen years.
+Tim has been with Jacobs Media for more than eighteen years.
 During that time, he has evolved from a programming consultant to the company’s Digital specialist.
 Tim is a unique talent, by virtue of his radio programming expertise, a background in graphic design, and his superior skills with the Internet and all things technical.

 He works with Jacobs Media clients on site design, Web content and strategy, Web promotions, and database and viral marketing.
 Tim is also the designer and manager of jacobsmedia.com and our other web properties, so you can judge his work for yourself.